BORDERLINE PERSONALITY CLIENT

 uniquely enunciates her words.
 In addition, we co-experience her

-emotions; when she's sad, so are we.
-If she's anxious, angry or
+emotions; when mother's sad, so are we.
+If she's anxious, angry

-upset we feel those emotions at the very same time she does.
-By
+or upset we feel those emotions at the very same time she does.

-the time we are born, we're already in-love with this woman, as
+By the time we are born, we're already in-love with this woman,

 between us~ she is us, and we are her.
 It's after we leave her